ishitvyas/localisationofschool/CONTRIBUTING.md

 ---

-## Contributing to Localisation of School

-Thank you for your interest in contributing localisation of school project .:smiley_cat:
+Thank you for your interest in contributing Local Web project .:smiley_cat:

 This project is about to create bridge between newbies on Internet and remote volunteers/who don’t have time to go and teach them periodically.
 If you want to get more information about this project, check out [README](README.md)